hgabor47/vrpd_android/README.md

 ## Prerequisites

 ### for usage
--Android table or phone with Android 6.0 or above.
+* Android table or phone with Android 6.0 or above.
--VR Headset from low price.
+* VR Headset from low price.
 I use VRBOX2 and Samsung Gear VR (perfect)

 ### for develop
--Android Studio for develop
+* Android Studio for develop
--BabylonMS source if you plan to develop BabylonMS (included as LIB in this version)
+* BabylonMS source if you plan to develop BabylonMS (included as LIB in this version)

 ## Deployment